jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/sqs-examples-send-receive-messages.rst

 The examples below show how to:

-* Deliver a message to a specified queue using :aws-php-class:`SendMessage <api-sqs-2012-11-05.html#sendmessage>`.
+* Deliver a message to a specified queue using :sdk-php-api-v3:`SendMessage <api-sqs-2012-11-05.html#sendmessage>`.
-* Retrieve one or more messages (up to 10) from a specified queue using :aws-php-class:`ReceiveMessage <api-sqs-2012-11-05.html#receivemessage>`.
+* Retrieve one or more messages (up to 10) from a specified queue using :sdk-php-api-v3:`ReceiveMessage <api-sqs-2012-11-05.html#receivemessage>`.
-* Delete a message from a queue using :aws-php-class:`DeleteMessage <api-sqs-2012-11-05.html#deletemessage>`.
+* Delete a message from a queue using :sdk-php-api-v3:`DeleteMessage <api-sqs-2012-11-05.html#deletemessage>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.